Tuscany the best of

 Inclusions

-Five nights in excellent four & three-star superior hotels
+Five nights in luxury four & five star hotels

 Five breakfasts